 • Synod Council

-• Congregational Meeting (1st Vote – simple majority)
+• Special Congregational Meeting (1st Vote – simple majority to approve)

 • Final draft is submitted to the synod for record keeping.
-Email the final version to Pastor Julie Monnard, jmonnard@nisynod.org.
+Email the final version to Pastor Julie Monnard at constitutions@nisynod.org

-• Usually, the constitution is approved at two successive annual meetings, so it takes over a year before the constitution is the official legal document of the congregation.
-The constitution can be approved at a specially called congregational meeting, though.
+• Usually, the constitution is approved at a specially called congregational meeting and then ratified at the next annual meeting, so it takes 3-6 months before the constitution is the official legal document of the congregation.

 • The constitution is not legally binding until it is ratified by the congregation AND submitted to the synod office.